 Constraint-induced movement therapy (CIMT), is an innovative, scientifically supported method of upper extremity rehabilitation for children with neuromotor impairments.
 CIMT is gaining increased support and emerging as a best practice in the treatment of children with hemiplegia.
 CIMT involves constraint of the non-affected upper extremity in combination with intensive therapy.

 What is the CIMT Program?

-The CIMT program consists of three weeks of intensive outpatient occupational therapy services - five days per week, three hours per day - at the Shaker Campus of Cleveland Clinic Children's.
+The CIMT program consists of three weeks of intensive outpatient occupational therapy services - five days per week, three hours per day - at Cleveland Clinic Children's Hospital for Rehabilitation.
 The child's non-affected upper extremity is placed in a cast, and he or she is expected to perform all self-care tasks and fine-motor tasks using the affected upper extremity during the program.
 A consistent family member/caregiver is expected to attend the program with the child.

 What are the goals of CIMT?

 CIMT has four goals:

 - To facilitate more spontaneous use of the affected upper extremity

 - To improve quality of movement of the affected upper extremity

 - To increase overall functional use of the affected upper extremity